ptotaram/preamtotaram/_posts/2016-4-3-no-longer-using-config-files.md

 ---

 In the last HTTP API I've built, I decided to drop the environment config files.
 Although it was how things were generally done, I thought about it and wondered why I would expose sensitive information like my database password and AWS keys in my codebase.
 After a little consideration, I thought about using environment variables, instead.
-After consideration I realized it was the best way to go.
+When thinking it through, I figured it was the best way to go.
 I wouldn't have to worry about setting up an environment fallback structure.
 In this situation I would just have to set the variables in the environment, and refer to the variables.
-I can also keep sinsitive information out of my codebase for security concerns.
+I can also keep sensitive information out of my codebase for security concerns.

 ##Setting Environment Variables

 Because I've made a conscious decision to keep my development unix-based, I do not not know enough about Windows servers to comfortably include them in my blog posts.
 However, creating an environment variable in Unix is easy, just use the `export` command.
 Remember that when you close the terminal instance, you will loose the environment variable.
 Save it to your .zshrc, .bashrc, .bash_profile, or which ever file you may be using.